aler9/googlefonts-inliner/README.md

 # googlefonts-inliner

-googlefonts-inliner is a command-line tool that allows to download all Google Fonts referenced in a stylesheet in CSS or SASS format, and serve them locally.
+googlefonts-inliner is a command-line tool that allows to download all Google Fonts referenced by a stylesheet in CSS or SASS format, and serve them locally.
 This process is particularly useful when building UIs for offline or high-availability systems, like vehicle interfaces, HMIs, that cannot wait for the Google servers to respond.
 Let's suppose we have a stylesheet like:

 ```
 @import url('https://fonts.googleapis.com/css?family=Muli:200,300,400,700&display=swap');